Alpine: Concerning high mountains, originally, concerning the Alps.

 Second (Follow): The climber who follows a lead up a pitch and belays from below while the lead advances, then ascends to the end of the pitch while often removing the intermediate protection.

 Self-arrest: A technique that works in some snow conditions on moderate slopes to bring a fall to a stop.
 First, plant the ax pick to pivot the body below the ax on the hill.
 Then, while keeping the feet (and potentially the crampons) off the surface, pull the ax handle under the chest to load weight onto the ax.
 When speed has slowed enough to lower the feet without causing a flip, then plant the feet firmly in the snow.
 Make a tripod of the feet and the ice ax.
 When a member of a fallen rope team, hold the position until determining the team will not begin sliding again if you release the anchor point.
 Self-arrest does not work in many conditions.
 Climbers must be aware of the general conditions where it will work, test specific conditions to see if it will work, then adjust the climb plan accordingly.
-Take into consideration snow often softens during daylight hours and forms a hard ice crust at night.
-More in the climbing manual.
+Snow often softens during daylight hours and forms a hard ice crust at night.
+A slope that supports self-arrest in the morning often will not support self-arrest in the afternoon.

-Self-belay: A technique for self-protection on snow and ice where one or more ice axes are secured as anchors before the feet move.
+Self-belay: The essential technique for traveling on snow and ice.
+One or more ice axes are secured as anchors before the feet move.
 When both feet are in secure positions, then the ax or axes move to new positions.
-In this way secure, if slow, progress is made.
+In this way secure, slow, progress is made.
+A solo climber will often use a wrist strap to the ax to avoid dropping the ax by accident.
+When traveling in a rope team, a sling connects the ax to the harness because holding a fallen rope team with only one's arm is untenable.
 The general rule is to stay in self-belay when another member of the rope team falls and resort to self-arrest only when falling yourself.
 As with self-arrest, self-belay does not work in many conditions.
 Test to see if a planted ax handle or pick will hold a fall.
 Consider if softer snow later in the day will hold for the descent, or if hard crust late in the evening will allow planting an ax.
 Adjust the climb plan accordingly.
 Self-belay also refers to using an ascender or carabiners to attach oneself to a fixed line.
-More in the climbing manual.
-And more.

-Sew Up: To place protection close together along a route in excess compared to common practice.
+Sew Up: To place protection close together along a route in excess compared to the common practice for that route.
 Sewing a route on good rock or snow adds to safety by reducing the potential fall distance and the potential fall force reaching an anchor.
-In poor rock or soft snow the safer technique is to use the same amount or more protection to create fewer anchor points, but to make each anchor point an equalized anchor system.
+In poor rock or soft snow the safer technique is to use the same amount or more protection to create fewer anchor points, but to make each anchor point an anchor system.

 Sling (Runner): A length of nylon webbing or cord either sewn or tied into a loop.
 Used in conjunction with the rope and anchors to provide protection.
 A daisy chain is a sling sewn into loops so its length can be adjusted easily.
 A quickdraw is a sewn sling with a carabiner at each end.